It is the time when you should start to think about which players you want in your UCL Fantasy team.

 That’s why you should focus on players that are most likely to progress to Quarterfinals when selecting your R16 UCL Fantasy squad.

-In order to help you to that, we converted bookies odds of progressing to the Quarterfinals for all teams into probabilities.
+In order to help you with that, we converted bookies’ odds of progressing to the Quarterfinals for all teams into probabilities.

 We used our Odds to probability calculator.